-Housing density - In accordance with policy H3 which is an emerging policy of the Local Plan Part 2, it is suggested that the minimum density of dwellings within the settlement area of Great Yarmouth is 35 dwellings per hectare, within the surrounding area of the site it is approximately calculated that there are 80 dwellings within an area of 1 hectare from the proposal, it is therefore compliant with emerging policy H3 in respect to the housing density of the Great Yarmouth settlement.
+Housing density - In accordance with emerging policy H3 of the Local Plan Part 2, it is suggested that the minimum density of new dwellings within the settlement area of Great Yarmouth should be 35 dwellings per hectare (dph).
+The application site area is said to be 0.011ha so the existing dwelling is already 90 dph and the proposed 4 dwellings provides an extremely dense form of development (c.360 dph); but if the scheme provides the most appropriate form of design and an acceptable level of facilities for occupants this difference should not be problematic as it would be able to provide amenity and be in keeping with the area.
+When comparing the surrounding area of the site it is calculated that there are approximately 80 dwellings within an area of 1 hectare from the proposal.
+The proposal is therefore compliant with emerging policy H3 in respect of achieving the minimum housing level of density required of the wider Great Yarmouth settlement.